openshift/installer/docs/user/aws/limits.md

 ## Security Groups

-Each cluster creates 10 distinct security groups.
+Each cluster creates 4 distinct security groups.
 The default limit of 2,500 for new accounts allows for many clusters to be created.
+The three security groups created by the default install are:

+  1. VPC default
+  1. Master
+  1. Worker
+  1. Router/Ingress

 ## Instance Limits